 - ‘Bite relief’ creams and ointments can be bought in pharmacies and supermarkets.
-They contain steroids (such as hydrocortisone 1%) or antihistamines and reduce the redness and itch when rubbed onto bites.
+They usually contain steroids (such as hydrocortisone 1%) and/or antihistamines and reduce the redness and itch when rubbed onto bites.

 - The itch from bites is reduced by taking a daily antihistamine tablet.
-You must discuss the suitability of taking these with your pharmacist, doctor or travel health advisor.
+You must discuss the suitability of taking these with a pharmacist, doctor or travel health advisor.

 Further information on protecting yourself against insect bites is available on the Bug Off website